llfbandit/app_links/app_links/README.md

 Android App Links, Deep Links, iOS Universal Links and Custom URL schemes handler (desktop included linux, macOS, Windows).

-This plugin allows you to:
+This plugin allows you to open your app from:
-- catch HTTPS URLs to open your app instead of the browser (App Link / Universal Link).
+- HTTPS URLs instead of the browser.
-- catch custom schemes to open your app (Deep Link / Custom URL scheme).
+- custom schemes.

 ## Getting Started